Surrogates

 Will Employers Give a Surrogate Maternity Pay?

-When it comes to maternity pay for surrogate mothers, an employer’s policy should not differ based on whether or not you will raise the child you deliver.
+When it comes to maternity pay for surrogates, an employer’s policy should not differ based on whether or not you will raise the child you deliver.
 Instead, many employers apply their general maternity/paternity leave policy to any gestational carrier taking time off for postpartum recovery.

 Not every employer offers paid maternity leave.
 You may be asked to use PTO or take unpaid medical leave.
 Regardless of your employer’s maternity leave policy, you can be compensated for lost wages as part of your surrogate compensation package.